Meet some of our Critical Theory & Social Justice (CTSJ) majors.

 Have you taken part in any student research opportunities at Oxy or elsewhere?
 Can you describe your senior comps project?

 The past two summers I participated in the Summer Research Program, sponsored by the Undergraduate Research Center.
-In 2020 I interned through the UEP/I Affordable Housing Summer Internship Program with East Yard Communities for Environmental Justice.
+I interned through the UEP/I Affordable Housing Summer Internship Program with East Yard Communities for Environmental Justice.
 I researched the police budgets of nine unincorporated cities in L.A.
 County as well as rent/mortgage moratoriums throughout the pandemic.
 This past summer, I began research for my senior comps.
 I created a dataset of 300 TikTokers with an interest in the demographic breakdown of the American fat activist movement on TikTok as well as the topics being pursued by various activists according to their intersectional identities.
 I accidentally discovered my comps topic as a sophomore in “Resistance Movements & The Law,” and I was able to pursue this topic in my classes afterward, which was really cool.

 What do you find most compelling about studying CTSJ?